My name is Clémence, I am a French yoga teacher and videogame translator, living in Frankfurt Am Main since 2010.

-🌸 Classes tailored to your own needs that you can fit in your schedule 🌸 Practice online or in my home studio 🌸 Customized homework to continue working towards your goal when we’re not together 🌸 My undying support and new knowledge about your own body!
+🌸 Classes tailored to your own needs that you can fit in your schedule 🌸 Practice online, in my home studio or let me come to you 🌸 Customized homework in-between classes 🌸 My undying support and new knowledge about your own body!

 Clem is an exceptional Yoga Teacher, I really enjoy each yoga session with her, personally the class calm me down but also makes me sweat a lot, it is a great mix